Save the Date: February 28, 2015

 University of Scouting

 Purpose of the University of Scouting - The "University of Scouting" is a supplemental training opportunity for all adult Scout leaders.
-It is the only time during the year where you can find, all in one place, the widest variety of training opportunities in all program areas (Cub Scouts, Boy Scouts, Venturing, Varsity Scouts, District, and Council).
-Whether you are new to the program or a veteran of many years, the University provides interesting courses in Cubbing, Scouting, what we call "Adventuring” (a combination of Varsity, Venturing, and Sea Scout activities), as well as Electives opportunities.
+It is the only time during the year where you can find, all in one place, the widest variety of training opportunities in all program areas (Cub Scouts, Boy Scouts, Venturing, Sea Scouting, Varsity Scouts, District Operations, and Council).
+Whether you are new to the program or a veteran of many years, the University provides interesting courses in Cubbing, Scouting, and Adventure and leadership training for Venturing, Varsity, and Sea Scouting; Electives courses applicable across the Scouting programs, and District operations courses.
 For 2015 we will be offering 159 classes in five colleges - truly something for everyone.

 Standalone Courses are those that are BSA national syllabus courses such as BALOO, VLSC(Y), VLSC(A), VALST, or are courses that lead to certification recognized and/or needed by the BSA.
 Note that standalone courses do not meet any degree requirements in any College.